 As rhinophyma progresses, it is typically marked by a slow-growing mass that causes the nose to become increasingly bulbous and distorted in shape.
 Additional symptoms can include a proliferation of oil glands, enlarged pores, reddened skin, and areas where the skin has thickened, become rougher, or developed a waxy appearance.

 In the initial stages of rosacea, individuals may experience a variety of symptoms, such as red blotchy skin appearing on their cheeks and nose, sporadic episodes of facial flushing, heightened skin sensitivity, or the development of small red bumps.
-If left untreated, these early signs can eventually evolve into the more severe form of rhinophyma, which is why early diagnosis and treatment are crucial in managing this dermatological condition.
+If left untreated, these early signs can eventually evolve into the more severe form of rhinophyma, so early diagnosis and treatment are crucial in managing this dermatological condition.

 Case 1: